DeimElias/divvy_trip_data_analysis/README.md

 # Introduction

-In this case study we take a look at the dataset provided by Divvy, a company that is in the bussiness of bycicle rent.
-We will try to find useful insights about diiferences between members and casual users of the service that the marketing team could use find useful to develop better marketing campaings to persuade casual user to become members of the service.
+In this case study we take a look at the dataset provided by Divvy, a company that is in the business of bicycle rent.
+We will try to find useful insights about differences between members and casual users of the service that the marketing team could use find useful to develop better marketing campaigns to persuade casual user to become members of the service.
 In order to do this we will focus on the next questions:

 - What are the problems the dataset presents?
 Is there any way to